meronvermaas/data-visualization/3-lesson.md

 Now, let's visualize the data!

+**Open one of the binders containing the R or Python Notebooks to generate the following plots:**

 ## Heatmap

 A heatmap is a data visualization tool that uses color to represent values in a matrix.
 It is used to display the magnitude of values in a two-dimensional space, making it easier to understand complex data.
 Here it provides a clear and immediate visual summary  of the levels of genes expressed, in this case through a z-score for every gene shown in the respective brain region.
 The color bar on the side gives a key to analyze the level of gene expression.